The goal is the same as the standard version. The strategy, however, is a bit different

 |

-The second 'Sledgehammer' the inverse of the first, cancels the effect of the first one and the cube returns to its original state in only 2 times.
+The second 'Sledgehammer', the inverse of the first, cancels the effect of the first one and the cube returns to its original state in only 2 iterations.

 How to reverse: Perform the moves in opposite order and opposite direction.
 If the move was D', the reverse is D. E.g. (D' R D R') ⬄ (R D' R' D)